This story was originally published on April 10, 2017 and has been updated.

 The followers you buy can be a mix of bot accounts and legitimate users who have signed up for what's known as "credit Likes" or "follow swapping," says Evan Asano, CEO and founder of influencer marketing agency Mediakix.
 In those cases, users will follow others to earn credit that can be used to get more followers for their own account.

 However, if your profile currently has 500 followers, there's a practical reason you probably don't want to go for a 10,000-follower package: Instagram has a team of employees who work to detect fraudulent activity, including Like and Follow incentive programs.
 There's a good chance your account could get flagged and suspended — or terminated completely.
 Not to mention that brands have begun cracking down on influencers with fake followers as well.

-However, if you opt for a smaller-scale purchase — 100 followers for $2.97 or 500 followers for $6.99 — that risk becomes much lower.
+If you opt for a smaller-scale purchase — 100 followers for $2.97 or 500 followers for $6.99 — that risk becomes much lower.
 "There's very little downside to buying followers," Asano says.
 "It's very hard to get flagged if you generally follow Instagram best practices.
 That is, you post on a regular basis and have engagement."

 The engagement factor is important if you're buying followers in order to get noticed by brands.
 While big brands do care about how many followers an influencer has, the number of Likes and comments that someone is getting per post matters more.